 one passport photo is required when applying for most passport

-delayed significantly if your photo does not meet established
+delayed significantly if your photo does not meet all of the requirements.

 Passport Photo Requirements